Condolence ceremony

 The condolence ceremony or condolence council is a part of the Haudenosaunee Great Law of Peace.
 It governs succession to political offices after a leader dies.

 The ceremony is held in the community whose leader has died.
-Attendees are divided into two moieties: the clearminded and the downcast or bereaved.
+Attendees are divided into two moieties: the clear-minded and the downcast or bereaved.
 The ceremony progresses through several stages, including a recitation of the Great Law.
 Through the ceremony, new leaders are appointed to replace those who have died.
 It was typically the first item on the agenda when a Haudenosaunee council met.

 Among other things, the ceremony recalls the Great Peacemaker's condolence of Hiawatha and the "transformation" of Tadodaho from a state of confusion and disorder to a state of peace.